 Eckhard Neumann, Herbert Bayer: Kunst und Design in Amerika 1938–1985 (Berlin: Bauhaus Archiv, 1986), 55.

-This object was donated by James A. Lapides.
+James A. Lapides.

 Our curators have highlighted 17 objects that are related to this one.
 Here are three of them, selected at random:

 67.9 × 47.9 cm (26 3/4 × 18 7/8 in.)
 Mat: 71.1 × 55.6 cm (28 × 21 7/8 in.)